needle-mirror/com.unity.addressables/Documentation~/LoadingAddressableAssets.md

 Because the Addressables system uses reference counting to determine whether an asset is in use, you must release every asset that you load or instantiate when you are done with it.
 See [Memory Management] for more information.

-When you unload a Scene, implicit assets in the Scene are not automatically unloaded.
+When you unload a Scene, its AssetBundle is unloaded.
+This unloads assets associated with the Scene, for example any GameObjects moved from the original Scene to a different Scene.

+Note that the Unity runtime automatically calls `UnloadUnusedAssets` when you load a Scene using the [LoadSceneMode.Single] mode.
+To prevent the Scene and its assets from being unloaded, maintain a reference to the scene load operation handle until it the Scene should be unloaded manually.
+One way to do this is to use [ResourceManager.Acquire] on the load operation handle.
+Conventional methods of preserving the assets such as [Object.DontDestroyOnLoad] or [HideFlags.DontUnloadUnusedAsset] will not work.

+Individual Addressables and their operation handles that you loaded separately from the Scene are not released.
 You must call [Resources.UnloadUnusedAssets] or [UnloadAsset] to free these assets.
-Note that the Unity runtime automatically calls `UnloadUnusedAssets` when you load a Scene using the [LoadSceneMode.Single] mode.
+(The exception to this is that any Addressable assets that you instantiated using [Addressables.InstantiateAsync] with `trackHandle` set to true, the default, are automatically released.)

 ## Using Addressables in a Scene